Maize milling – a viable option for economic growth in Zambia

 Mukumbuta said his late father, also a maize meal entrepreneur, saw an opportunity to turn maize into money in Zambia by providing Western Province's smallholder farmers with much-needed maize milling services.

 "At the time my father started his maize hammer milling business, in about 1985.
 Most of Western Province's smallholder farmers had their wives and daughters using traditional wooden pestles and mortars for subsistence maize meal production.
-They would manually grinding their maize into meal for cooking buhobe, a traditional maize porridge," Mukumbuta says.
+They would manually grind their maize into meal for cooking buhobe, a traditional maize porridge," Mukumbuta says.

 RUNNING WITH THE DREAM